 Shokushu Goukan - Origin of Tentacle Rape

-Tentacles is a way to circumvent the Censorship
+Tentacles is a way to circumvent Censorship

-Tentacles are not exclusive to Japan
+Tentacles are not unique to Japan.

 Do the Japanese really like tentacles?

 Despite being popular in the 90s, nowadays it is rare for hentai animations to have as many tentacles as they used to.
 Nowadays the industry has used other means of circumventing the censorship, it is to be agreed that many Japanese people also find this stupid.

 Many Otakus who claim to consume this type of content, are less pleased with the tentacle part.
 Only perverts on duty can consume this type of material, in the same way that they can have fun watching toys.

 It's totally wrong to generalize and say that Japanese people like tentacles, as this is just a stereotype that became popular in the 90's animation era.
 The best thing to do is not relate tentacles to the Japanese.